Small Arms Repairman - Federal Salaries of 2019

-Small Arms Repairman was the 583rd most popular job in the U.S. Government in 2018, with 1 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Small Arms Repairman was the 575th most popular job in the U.S. Government in 2019, with 1 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

 Government Small Arms Repairing jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.